jasonjholt/Basic-Projects/README.md

 # Basic-Projects
-little bits of fun; learning the ropes
+All the basic, beginner projects I've done mostly for a bit of fun.
+Still learning the ropes!